SamPutnam/Index/README.md

 This is an index of past and current open source projects, ordered by last substantive commit.
-All items were updated to dead as of November 2017 - Focus is now on digital marketing for real estate, not deep learning.
-To give you guys a free gift for checking me out here I have made all of my courses on Teachable free, including the deep learning on the amazon web services cloud course and the real estate feedforward neural network example that used real Vermont/New Hampshire data to predict closing prices with astounding accuracy: [SuperiorCourses.Teachable.com](http://superiorcourses.teachable.com).
+All items were updated to dead as of November 2017 - Focus is now on helping skilled data scientists get noticed by Amazon, Google, Facebook, Apple, and Microsoft.
+To give you guys a free gift for checking me out here however I have made all of my courses on Teachable free, including the deep learning on the amazon web services cloud course and the real estate feedforward neural network example that used real Vermont/New Hampshire data to predict closing prices with stunning accuracy: [SuperiorCourses.Teachable.com](http://superiorcourses.teachable.com).

 **alive**: in development
 **finished**: project goals met, implies usability & death